 Complete building collapse.

-For those of you that like reading terms and conditions and that might want to make comparisons between house and home insurance policies, these are the general conditions that pertain to the Liberty Home Policy and have been supplied by them for your information only.
+For those of you that like reading house insurance terms and conditions in Spain and that might want to make comparisons between house and home insurance policies, these are the general conditions that pertain to the Liberty Home Policy and have been supplied by them for your information only.

 This translation is only intended as a rough guide and www.insuranceinspain.com cannot accept any liability for omissions, inaccuracies or variations arising from the translation.
 The contract between the Insurer and the Insured is on the basis of the Spanish text, which prevails in case of any differences.
 The English translation does not form any part of the insurance contract.

 The insurance company is Liberty Seguros, Compañía de Seguros y Reaseguros, S.A., which signs the policy alongside the insurance policyholder and is bound, through its collection of the relevant premium, to pay the benefit corresponding to each cover included in the policy schedule in accordance with the terms set out therein.

 The individual or legal entity that signs this contract, together with the insurer, and to whom the obligations deriving from it correspond, unless they must be met by the insured due to their nature.